-The nonprofit market is very diverse, with organizations that range from small, local charities, to large, multinational relief organizations.
+The nonprofit market is very diverse, with organizations that range from small, local charities to large, multinational relief organizations.
 The needs of nonprofits can vary greatly according to their size.
-To better serve the wide variety of nonprofits in the market, effective January 1, 2010, we reorganized our operating structure into three operating units: Enterprise Customer Business Unit, or ECBU, General Markets Business Unit, or GMBU, and International Business Unit, or IBU.
+To better serve the wide variety of nonprofits in the market, we organize our operating structure into three operating units: the Enterprise Customer Business Unit, or ECBU, the General Markets Business Unit, or GMBU, and the International Business Unit, or IBU.

-Following is a description of each operating unit:
+Following is a description of each of our operating units:

-- The ECBU is focused on marketing, sales, delivery and support to large and/or strategic, specifically identified named prospects and customers in North America.
-In addition, ECBU is focused on marketing, sales and delivery of analytic services to all prospects and customers worldwide. - The GMBU is focused on marketing, sales, delivery and support to all emerging and mid-sized prospects and customers in North America that are not specifically identified as ECBU prospects and customers. - The IBU is focused on marketing, sales, delivery and support to all prospects and customers outside of North America.
+- The ECBU is focused on marketing, sales, delivery and support to large and/or strategic customers, specifically identified named prospects and customers in North America.
+In addition, the ECBU is focused on marketing, sales and delivery of analytic services to all prospects and customers worldwide. - The GMBU is focused on marketing, sales, delivery and support to all emerging and mid-sized prospects and customers in North America that are not specifically identified as ECBU prospects and customers. - The IBU is focused on marketing, sales, delivery and support to all prospects and customers outside of North America.

 Each operating unit contains specialized sales, services, support, marketing, and finance functions.
 We believe this structure allows us to be more responsive to the needs of fundamentally different customer segments and to focus on developing solutions appropriate for these unique markets while leveraging the infrastructure of our broader organization and shared technology in a cost-effective manner.
-It also lets us develop highly customized approaches to marketing and selling our products in the markets we serve.
+It also allows us to develop highly customized approaches to marketing and selling our products in the markets we serve.